-If you are charged with a crime as a result of your possession or use of a gun, you should definitely talk to a criminal defense attorney.
-Indiana’s gun laws are undergoing some changes in 2014 and an attorney can explain these changes and help you present the strongest possible defense.
+If you’re charged with a crime as a result of your possession, use, or transfer of a gun, you should definitely talk to a lawyer.
+An experienced criminal defense attorney can explain how the law applies to your situation and help you present the strongest possible defense.

 Because states can change their laws at any time, you may want to check the current Indiana statutes using this search tool.
 Court decisions may also affect how laws are interpreted and applied—another reason to consult an attorney if you're concerned about actual or potential weapons charges.